 Evergreen, Shrubs, Vines

-From South Africa.
-If tied to a support, can scramble 15 to 30 ft.; with hard pruning, makes an upright shrub 6 to 8 ft. tall, 4 to 5 ft. wide.
+Vine or shrub, from South Africa.
+If tied to a support, it can scramble 15–30 ft.; with hard pruning, makes an upright shrub 6–8 ft. tall and 4–5 ft. wide.
 Shiny dark green leaflets give it a fine-textured look.
 Brilliant orange-red flowers in compact clusters appear from fall into spring (almost all year in Hawaii).
-Takes wind, salt air.
-Use as espalier, bank cover (especially good on hot, steep slopes), coarse barrier hedge.
+Takes wind and salt air.
+Use as an espalier, a bank cover (especially good on hot, steep slopes), or a coarse barrier hedge.

 Native from the southern United States to Guatemala.
 In mildest climates, can be trained as a tree.
 Where frosts are common, it is usually a large shrub.
 Wood may die back in hard freezes, but new growth comes on quickly.
-Can reach 25 ft. tall, 10 to 20 ft. wide.
+Can reach 25 ft. tall and 10–20 ft. wide.
 Large clusters of bright yellow flowers appear from late spring to early winter.
-Good for a boundary planting, big shrub border, screening.
-Needs heat, deep soil, fairly heavy feeding.Tecoma stans angustata
+Good for a boundary planting, big shrub border, or screening.
+Needs heat, deep soil, and fairly heavy feeding.Tecoma stans angustata